-- Does the accreditation body have assessors qualified to conduct assessments in your particular scope of calibration or testing?
-Where are the assessors located? - ➤ Is the accreditation body willing to provide you with a complete description of its accreditation process?
-Find out if there are any policies or contract restrictions that may affect you. - ➤ Is the accreditation body recognized for its accreditation program?
+- Does the accreditation body have assessors qualified to conduct assessments in your scope of testing?
+Where are the assessors located? - Is the accreditation body willing to provide you with a complete description of its accreditation process?
+Find out if there are any policies or contract restrictions that may affect you. - Is the accreditation body recognized for its accreditation program?
 Check the credentials of the accreditation body.
-Refer to the International Laboratory Accreditation Cooperation (ILAC) listing of signatories at www.ilac.org. - ➤ Is the company financially stable?
+Refer to the International Laboratory Accreditation Cooperation (ILAC) listing of signatories at www.ilac.org. - Is the company financially stable?
 Will the accreditation body still be in business during the period that your accreditation certificate is valid?

-3.0 ISO/IEC 17025 Accreditation
+3.0 ISO 15189 Accreditation

-The graphic on the right illustrates each step of the ISO/IEC 17025 accreditation processes.
+The graphic, on the right of this section, illustrates each step of the ISO 15189 accreditation processes.
 We'll explain each procedure, in detail, on the following pages.